pascallaliberte/pascallaliberte.me/language-of-objectives/index.md

   A course on
 </div>

-# The Language of Objectives <span class="tagline">Catch-up on the small.
-Tackle the big.
-One approach</span>
+# The Language of Objectives <span class="tagline">Catch-up on the small so you can get to your bigger priorities</span>
 {: #course-title }

 by [Pascal Laliberté](/)